 Feel the Burn at Home

 If you're pressed for time, devote 30 minutes to working out at home.
 Keep the exercises in your home-based workout routine simple to avoid the cost and clutter of excess equipment.

-Sun, Fresh Air and a Calorie Burn
+Outdoors and Calorie Burn

 If you enjoy team sports, gather a few friends for a game of half-court basketball at a local school.
-In 30 minutes, a 180-pound person will burn 335 calories from this activity.
+In 30 minutes, a 185-pound person will burn 355 calories from this activity.

 Daily Exercise for Better Health

 Scheduling 30 minutes per day for exercise might force you to juggle your schedule, but the benefits you'll reap from the workout will greatly improve your quality of life.
-Thirty minutes of cardio exercise helps you surpass the U.S. Department of Health and Human Services recommendation that adults get 150 minutes of cardio exercise per week.
+Thirty minutes of cardio exercise helps you meet the Physical Activity Guidelines for Americans recommendation that adults get 150 to 300 minutes of moderately-intense cardio exercise per week.